VihaanReddyM/Photo-Extraction-Tool/README.md

 - **🚀 Fast & Efficient** — Direct device access via Windows Portable Devices (WPD) API
 - **📱 No iTunes Required** — Works out of the box on Windows 10/11
+- **🤖 Android Support** — Extract from Samsung, Pixel, OnePlus, Xiaomi, and more
+- **💬 App Media Extraction** — WhatsApp, Telegram, Instagram, Signal, and more
 - **🔄 Incremental Backups** — Only extract new photos, skip existing ones
 - **👥 Multi-Device Support** — Automatic organization by device (enabled by default)
 - **🔍 Duplicate Detection** — SHA256 hashing to detect exact duplicates